Meet Darnell Blocker, LPC

 My Approach & Theoretical Orientation

 My approach to therapy is Cognitive Behavioral and Client Centered amongst other modalities, as needed.
-I have been working in the Mental Health/Addictions field since 2010, following the graduating from the Master's Program in Forensic Psychology with a postgraduate certification in Marriage & Family Therapy.
+I have been working in the Mental Health/Substance Abuse field since 2010, following the graduating from the Master's Program in Forensic Psychology with a postgraduate certification in Marriage & Family Therapy.
 Life can certainly throw several types of curveballs and to converse with someone professional for support and additional guide can be helpful.

 Whether you are dealing with the loss of a loved one, depression, anxiety, trauma, low self-esteem, communication differences with a significant other, or other concerns; I'm here to help and support you.